Reference the chart below based on your student type

 - Applicants claiming North Carolina residency must request a residency determination through the Residency Determination Service.

 - Visit Appalachian to make sure it's the right fit!
-Transfer and App State Online Information Sessions are opportunities to participate in a presentation & tour with representatives from Online & Transfer Services.
+Transfer and App State Online Information Sessions are opportunities to participate in a presentation & tour with representatives from Transfer Admissions and Engagement.
 Learn more and register.

 Cost and Aid